debopamgupta/config-setup/GET_GOING.md

 Install Scoop ( on windows ) : https://scoop.sh/

 ### Packages to install
+- bat
 - cacert
 - cowsay
 - figlet
 - neofetch
+- ripgrep
+- starship
 - wget

 ## :zap: Terminal

 Windows Terminal :- https://github.com/microsoft/terminal/releases
-I use Git Bash as the shell. (on windows )
-Git bash comes installed with Git
+I use Git Bash as the shell and preferably, starship as the prompt. (on windows ) Git bash comes installed with Git

 Get it from the Github repo or the Microsoft Store.